 Supplemental vs. Principal Trademark Registration

-As part of the U.S. Trademark Act set forth in 1946, the principal register provides ownership and exclusive rights over trademarks that are distinctly unique.
+As part of the Lanham Act set forth in 1946, the principal register provides ownership and exclusive rights over trademarks that are distinctly unique.
 The supplemental register however, is a less widely known but no less important registration option.
 Supplemental registration serves as a way to register trademarks that may be more descriptive in nature.
 Should the trademark become more distinctive over time, it is also possible to move from the supplemental to the principal register.

 In order to secure a place in the principal register, an entity must prove the uniqueness of their trademark.
 Examples can range from Google to Yahoo or Nike to Adidas.
 So long as the trademark is non-descriptive of the goods or services at issue, a company will be able to register it to the principal register of the U.S. Patent and Trademark Office (USPTO).